blueReact/minifier/README.md

-# minifier
+# Minifier
-Node based minifier for my client side javascript
+Node based minifier to minify my client side javascript for production environment.

+# How to use?
+node minify.js || node minify